google/WebFundamentals/src/site/_en/fundamentals/tools/devices/browseremulation.markdown

 1. With Chrome DevTools open, click the arrow icon with three horizontal lines
 2. Click the mobile device in the top left.
-3. Select the 'emulation' tab at the bottom.
+3. Select the `Emulation` tab at the bottom.
 4. Then select the device you want to test against from the drop down.

 <img src="imgs/chrome-devtools-emulation.png" alt="Chrome DevTools Emulation Guide" />